Mayurdpatil67/postgrad-coursework/README.md

 # Academics UG
--This repository is created showcasing academic projects during my master's.
+-This repository is created showcasing academic projects .